rya-sge/access-denied/_posts/2024-01-31-arbitrum-introduction.md

 ### Arbitrum One

-Arbitrum One is a specific deployment of the Arbitrum protocol on the Ethereum mainnet.
-It is a live and production-ready instance of Arbitrum that developers and users can interact with.
+**Arbitrum One** is a Layer 2 (L2) optimistic rollup chain that implements the Arbitrum Rollup protocol and settles to Ethereum's Layer 1 (L1) chain.

-- **Arbitrum One** is a Layer 2 (L2) optimistic rollup chain that implements the Arbitrum Rollup protocol and settles to Ethereum's Layer 1 (L1) chain.
+- It is a live and production-ready instance of *Arbitrum* that developers and users can interact with.
-- It lets you build high-performance Ethereum dApps with low transaction costs and Ethereum-grade security guarantees, introducing no additional trust assumptions.
+- It lets you build Ethereum dApps with low transaction costs.

-- This is made possible by the [Nitro](https://docs.arbitrum.io/inside-arbitrum-nitro/) technology stack, a "Geth-at-the-core" architecture that gives Arbitrum One (and Nova) advanced calldata compression, separate contexts for common execution and fault proving, Ethereum L1 gas compatibility, and more.
+Arbitrum One uses Ethereum to guarantee its security and contrary to Arbitrum Nova, there is no additional trust assumptions.

 Reference: [docs.arbitrum.io/for-devs/concepts/public-chains#arbitrum-one](https://docs.arbitrum.io/for-devs/concepts/public-chains#arbitrum-one)